logritm/MVR---MLR-style-chop-sampler-for-Ableton-Move-schwung-tool-/README.md

 # MVR — MLR-style chop sampler for Ableton Move

-MVR is a 4-track chop sampler for the [Ableton Move](https://www.ableton.com/en/move/), inspired by the classic MLR from the monome ecosystem.
+MVR is a 4-track chop sampler for the [Ableton Move](https://www.ableton.com/en/move/), inspired by the classic MLR .
 It runs as a **schwung** module.

 ## Features